StayDashing28/computing-work/Among Us/Story.md

    "M...My dog Lucky was k..killed.
 Who can be so cruel as to do such an evil deed?" wailed Becky.

-   Some of Becky's friends went to comfort her, while the chairperson, Hibino, asked:"Where did you find Lucky's body?"
+   Some of Becky's friends went to comfort her, while the chairperson, Kazuha, asked:"Where did you find Lucky's body?"

    "O...On the fifth floor, next to the power reactor room."